cloudfoundry-community/postgres-boshrelease/README.md

 To mitigate this, each node checks to see who is master.
 If both nodes are master (split-brain), both immediately shut down to prevent inconsistent data states. *This will result in downtime*.
-But we downtime is preferable over inconsistent database states.
+But we believe downtime is preferable over inconsistent database states.

 However, this mitigation is not a silver bullet; it is possible that prolonged network outage between the two nodes will prevent them from